astronomer/docs/learn/use-case-airflow-mlflow.md

 ![Graph view of the feature_eng DAG showing a task creating the necessary MinIO buckets, a task group that prepares the MLflow experiment if it does not yet exist and data extraction and feature building tasks.](/img/examples/use-case-airflow-mlflow_feature_eng_dag_graph.png)

-The [`train`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/train.py) DAG trains a RidgeCV model on the features engineered in the previous DAG and then registers the model with MLflow using operators from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow).
+The [`train`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/train.py) DAG trains a RidgeCV model on the engineered features from `feature_eng` and then registers the model with MLflow using operators from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow).

 ![Graph view of the train DAG showing tasks fetching data and experiment information and training the model.
 Afterwards a task group contains tasks to register the model with MLflow, create a model version and transition the model version.](/img/examples/use-case-airflow-mlflow_train_dag_graph.png)

-The [`predict`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/predict.py) DAG uses the trained model from the previous DAG to create predictions and plots them against the target values.
+The [`predict`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/predict.py) DAG uses the trained model from `train` to create predictions and plot them against the target values.

 ![Graph view of the predict DAG showing the model and features being fetched.
 Afterwards the ModelLoadAndPredictOperator is used to run predictions with are plotted and saved as a file.](/img/examples/use-case-airflow-mlflow_predict_dag_graph.png)